IFREMER-LERBL/EcoTransLearn/README.md

 The EcoTransLearn package needs the version 3.7 (or upper) of Python.

-The Python libraries needed by EcoTransLearn are: matplotlib, numpy, pandas, sklearn and tensorflow.
+The Python libraries needed by EcoTransLearn are: Image, pillow, matplotlib, numpy, pandas, sklearn and tensorflow.

 **EcoTransLearn installation**